kdgregory/log4j-aws-appenders/README.md

 will keep writing log messages to the internal queue.
 Eventually, this will use up all of your memory.
 This will be fixed by the 1.1.3 release: you'll be able to. configure a "max outstanding messages" parameter, and a discard policy.
-  It's more apparent here because the logger invokes code that itself writes log messages.